 Host a Party

 Restaurants will be jam-packed with couples on Valentine’s Day so why not host a party at your place for couples and singles alike?
-Start by creating your guest list and purchase some printable invitations on Etsy, which you can personalize and print at home or take to a nearby Kinko’s.
+Start by creating your guest list and create some printable invitations.
 Start early so that your eager friends don’t make their dinner reservations before they hear word of your big celebration.
 Note on the invitation that all attendees should bring their favorite sweet treat to the party, so that there will be plenty of delectable goodies to go around.
 As a host, provide a selection of appetizers and finger foods, and shift your focus to the music and decorations.
 Select some cheesy 80s love songs to play in the background, and have a movie playing in the background such as “Lady and the Tramp.”
 Set out a few board game stations, and a cocktail table, and enjoy the company as everyone celebrates love and friendship together.